Cost-Effective Design of Grid-tied Community Microgrid

-\item An optimal design method is developed, resulting in Pareto fronts of trade-offs between multiple objectives. \item Mathematical modeling is rigorously explained to provide a comprehensive understanding of complex MG systems, taking into account practical operational constraints. \item A thorough cost-benefit analysis is conducted, evaluating system performance in terms of NPC, LCOE, and reliability metrics. \item The proposed approach is validated utilizing real-world data and simulations, demonstrating its efficacy in reducing operational costs while ensuring energy security for community-scale applications.
+\begin{itemize} \item A preference-based multi-objective design framework is developed by integrating HOMER-based configuration generation with DRL-assisted solution selection to systematically explore trade-offs among cost, reliability, efficiency, and emissions. \item A rigorous mathematical model is presented to enhance understanding of complex MG systems, incorporating practical operational constraints. \item A detailed cost-benefit analysis is performed to evaluate system performance using NPC, LCOE, and reliability metrics. \item The proposed approach is validated using real-world data and simulations, demonstrating its effectiveness in reducing operational costs while ensuring energy reliability for community-scale applications. \end{itemize}